AI Use Cases/Software

 What is the timeframe to deploy AI devops incident root cause analysis?

-Typical deployment spans 10-14 weeks: weeks 1-2 cover data integration and API connectivity to your PagerDuty, Datadog, GitHub, and cloud infrastructure; weeks 3-6 involve historical incident corpus ingestion and model training on your specific failure patterns; weeks 7-10 cover staged rollout to non-critical on-call rotations with human review loops enabled.
-Most Software clients see measurable MTTR improvements within 60 days of production go-live, with confidence scores stabilizing over the following 90 days as the model learns your architecture.
+Plan for a working system inside the first 100 days: weeks 1-2 cover data integration and API connectivity to your PagerDuty, Datadog, GitHub, and cloud infrastructure; weeks 3-6 involve historical incident corpus ingestion and model training on your specific failure patterns; weeks 7-10 cover staged rollout to non-critical on-call rotations with human review loops enabled.
+A rollout like this is scoped to show measurable MTTR improvements within 60 days of production go-live, with confidence scores stabilizing over the following 90 days as the model learns your architecture.

 How does the AI model learn from resolved incidents to improve accuracy?